What you'll need Resident Hand Book

 noise be reduced.
 If this approach does not succeed, contact a

 CLC staff member.
-When the efforts of residential staff are not
+When the efforts of CLC staff are not

 sufficient, Bellingham Police may be called to resolve noise